William Portman: Origins and early career

-Portman was the son of John Portman, who was buried in the Temple Church on 5 June 1521, by Alice, daughter of William Knoell of Dorset.
-His family was long established in Somerset, having given its name to the former manor and present village of Orchard Portman, and he served as Justice of the Peace for that county from time to time.
+Portman was the son of John Portman, who was buried in the Temple Church on 5 June 1521, by Alice, daughter of William Knoyle of Sampford Orcas, Dorset.
+His family was long established in Somerset, having given its name to the former manor and present village of Orchard Portman, and he served as justice of the peace for that county from time to time.
 He was a barrister who was successful enough to be personally known to King Henry VIII.
 In 1532, he acquired 270 acres adjacent to the NW of the City of London, which estate stretching from today's Oxford Street to the Regents Canal, known as the Portman Estate, is still held by his descendants the Viscounts Portman.
 In 1533, Henry VIII gave him a wardship, and he was one of the administrators of the will of Catherine of Aragon.

 Judicial career

 He was made a judge in 1547, and knighted by King Edward VI.
 When Richard Rich, later 1st Baron Rich was ill, Portman was one of those who, by letters patent of 26 October 1551, were commissioned to despatch chancery matters; and in the following January he was commissioned to aid the Lord Keeper of the Great Seal, Thomas Goodrich, Bishop of Ely, in similar affairs.
-He seems to have been reluctant to adopt the new protestant religion, and found no difficulty in keeping office under the catholic Queen Mary.
+He seems to have been reluctant to adopt the new Protestant religion, and found no difficulty in keeping office under the catholic Queen Mary.
 He followed Day, the Bishop of Chichester, in persuading Sir James Hales to abjure Protestantism in 1554.
 The same year, he was made Lord Chief Justice of England and Wales.
 He died early in 1556–7, and was buried, with a stately funeral, on 10 February 1556–7 at St Dunstan-in-the-West, London.